Out of State Hearings - FAQ

-I now live out of state.
+I now live outside of Illinois.
 Can I apply to Reinstate my Driver License Privileges?

 How do I restore my driving privileges as an out of state resident

-There are only two ways to restore your driving privileges: an in person hearing or completing a mail in out-of-state packet.
-Contact our office to discuss your case and we will advise on your best course of action.
+There are only two ways to restore your driving privileges: (1) an in person hearing - now done online via WebEx or (2) by completing a mail in out-of-state packet.
+With the option of online hearings to restore your driving privileges, we would not recommend the out-of-state packet.
+Contact our office to discuss your case.

 If I complete the out-of-state packet, what does it entail?

 An out-of-state packet will allow you to avoid coming to Illinois, but that doesn't make it any easier than an in person hearing.
 You will be held to the same standards and evidence rules as you would in an in person formal hearing.
 The same documents and proof of treatment will always be required.
-We recommend you contact our office to discuss your case as it is strongly recommended that you hire an attorney to help you with the process.
+We recommend you contact our office to discuss your case as it is strongly recommended that you hire an attorney to help you with the process and you explore the online hearing process instead.
+With the ability to now do online hearings our office would not recommend the out-of-state packet.

-Is an out-of-state packet or in person hearing required?
+Is an out-of-state packet or in person (online) hearing required?

 Yes.
 If Illinois has a hold on your license, the only way to clear that hold will be through an in person hearing or completing the out-of-state packet.
 This is the case even if you never intend to drive in the State of Illinois again.
 Due to the fact that all states communicate with each other now, Illinois has placed a hold in driver license database system that will prevent you from obtaining a license in your home state.
 Thus the requirement for the out-of-state packet or in person hearing.